John Reesor Williams

 John Reesor Williams (born September 9, 1930) is a former politician in Ontario, Canada.
 He served as a Progressive Conservative member in the Legislative Assembly of Ontario from 1975 to 1985, and was briefly a cabinet minister in the government of Frank Miller.

 Background

-Williams was born in Toronto, the son of Luella Mae Maud (Reesor) and Thomas John Williams.
+Williams was born in Toronto, the son of Luella Mae Maud (née Reesor) and Thomas John Williams.
 He was educated at the University of Western Ontario and Osgoode Hall Law School.
 He worked as a lawyer before entering political life.
 Comedian Harland Williams is one of his five children.

 His mother was the daughter of George Reesor, a descendant of one of the German families that originally settled Markham, Ontario, in 1794.

 Municipal politics

 Williams was an alderman in North York, Ontario, from 1963 to 1972, and was deputy mayor and Controller of the borough from 1973 to 1974.
 He also served on the Metro Toronto Council during this period, and was a board member of St. Matthew the Apostle Anglican Church in 1971.
 From 1973 to 1975, he served on the board of governors for Seneca College.